 Important Notice to Investors Regarding Forward-Looking Statements: This report contains "forward-looking statements" as defined under the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements can be identified by words such as: "may," "should," "will," "could," "would," "anticipate," "plan," "believe," "project," "estimate," "expect," "strategy," "future," "likely," and similar references to future periods.
 Forward-looking statements include, among others, statements that relate to future plans, events, liquidity, financial results, performance, prospects or growth and scale opportunities including, but not limited to, statements relating to future stock repurchases, cash flows and liquidity, compliance with debt covenants, estimated unrecognized stock compensation expense, projected capital expenditures and depreciation and amortization expense, market conditions, future contractual obligations, the realization of deferred tax assets, including loss and credit carryforwards, future income tax expense, the future impact of new accounting standards, the integration of the JW Stargazer Holding GmbH ("Jack Wolfskin") acquisition, the related financial impact of the future business and prospects of the Company, TravisMathew, LLC ("TravisMathew"), OGIO International, Inc. ("OGIO") and Jack Wolfskin and the impact of the 2017 Tax Cuts and Jobs Act (the "Tax Act"), which includes a broad range of provisions that could have a material impact on the Company's tax provision in future periods.
 These statements are based upon current information and the Company's current beliefs, expectations and assumptions regarding the future of the Company's business, future plans and strategies, projections, anticipated events and trends, the economy and other future conditions.
-Because forwardlooking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of the Company's control.
-As a result of these uncertainties and because the information on which these forward-looking statements is based may ultimately prove to be incorrect, actual results may differ materially from those anticipated.
-Important factors that could cause actual results to differ include, among others, the following:
+Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of the Company's control.
+As a result of

-- certain risks and uncertainties, including changes in capital market or economic conditions; - a material impact on the Company's tax provision as a result of the Tax Act; - consumer acceptance of and demand for the Company's products; - future retailer purchasing activity, which can be significantly affected by adverse industry conditions and overall retail inventory levels; - any unfavorable changes in U.S. trade, tax or other policies, including restrictions on imports or an increase in import tariffs; - the level of promotional activity in the marketplace; - future consumer discretionary purchasing activity, which can be significantly adversely affected by unfavorable economic or market conditions; - future changes in foreign currency exchange rates and the degree of effectiveness of the Company's hedging programs; - the ability of the Company to manage international business risks; - the Company's ability to recognize operational synergies across its global business platform; - the costs and disruption associated with activist investors; - significant developments stemming from the U.K.'s decision to withdraw from the European Union, which could have a material adverse effect on the Company; - adverse changes in the credit markets or continued compliance with the terms of the Company's credit facilities; - the Company's ability to monetize its investments; - the Company's ability to successfully integrate, operate and expand the retail stores of the acquired TravisMathew and Jack Wolfskin businesses; - delays, difficulties or increased costs in the supply of components needed to manufacture the Company's products or in manufacturing the Company's products, including the Company's dependence on a limited number of suppliers for some of its products; - adverse weather conditions and seasonality; - any rule changes or other actions taken by the USGA or other golf association that could have an adverse impact upon demand or supply of the Company's products; - the ability of the Company to protect its intellectual property rights; - a decrease in participation levels in golf;
+- certain risks and uncertainties, including changes in capital market or economic conditions; - a material impact on the Company's tax provision as a result of the Tax Act: - consumer acceptance of and demand for the Company's products; - future retailer purchasing activity, which can be significantly affected by adverse industry conditions and overall retail inventory levels: - any unfavorable changes in U.S. trade, tax or other policies, including restrictions on imports or an increase in import tariffs: - the level of promotional activity in the marketplace; - future consumer discretionary purchasing activity, which can be significantly adversely affected by unfavorable economic or market conditions: - future changes in foreign currency exchange rates and the degree of effectiveness of the Company's hedging programs; - the ability of the Company to manage international business risks; - the Company's ability to recognize operational synergies across its global business platform; - the costs and disruption associated with activist investors; - significant developments stemming from the U.K.'s decision to withdraw from the European Union, which could have a material adverse effect on the Company; - adverse changes in the credit markets or continued compliance with the terms of the Company's credit facilities; - the Company's ability to monetize its investments: - the Company's ability to successfully integrate, operate and expand the retail stores of the acquired TravisMathew and Jack Wolfskin businesses: - delays, difficulties or increased costs in the supply of components needed to manufacture the Company's products or in manufacturing the Company's products, including the Company's dependence on a limited number of suppliers for some of its products; - adverse weather conditions and seasonality: - any rule changes or other actions taken by the USGA or other golf association that could have an adverse impact upon demand or supply of the Company's products; - the ability of the Company to protect its intellectual property rights: - a decrease in participation levels in golf;